nyxnor/onionjuggler/docs/TORRC.md

 # TORRC

-This list of torrc commands explains only the specific configuration options that are managed by OnionService.
+This list of torrc commands explains only the specific configuration options that are managed by OnionJuggler.
 Consult the full source on https://github.com/torproject/tor/blob/main/doc/man/tor.1.txt.

 ## COMMMAND-LINE OPTIONS